-This chapter gives an introduction to the ODBC interface and then describes how to prepare to use the data source, how to define the data source, and how to define the ODBC database profile.
-It also describes how to use the Sybase ASA ODBC driver.
+About this chapter This chapter gives an introduction to the ODBC interface and the describes how to prepare to use the data source, how to define to source, and how to define the ODBC database profile.
+It also define to use the Sybase SQL Anywhere ODBC driver. he data

-Topic Page
+Contents Торіс Page

 About the ODBC interface 13

 Preparing ODBC data sources 21

 Defining ODBC data sources 22

 Defining the ODBC interface 26

-Sybase Adaptive Server Anywhere 27
+Sybase SQL Anywhere 27

-This chapter gives general information about preparing to use and defining each ODBC data source.
-For more detailed information:
+For more information This chapter gives general information about preparing to use ar defining each ODBC data source.
+For more detailed information Use the online Help provided by the driver vendor, as descr "Displaying Help for ODBC drivers" on page 25.
+This Help important details about using the data source.

-- Use the online Help provided by the driver vendor, as described in "Displaying Help for ODBC drivers" on page 25.
-This Help provides important details about using the data source. - Check to see if there is a technical document that describes how to connect to your ODBC data source.
-Any updated information about connectivity issues is available from the Sybase Customer Service and Support Web site at http://support.sybase.com.
+• Check to see if there is a technical document that describes connect to your ODBC data source.
+Any updated informati connectivity issues is available from the Sybase Customer and Support Web site at http://support.sybase.com. on about